elcacique69/DCF---Portfolio-Acquisition-Tool/README.md

 ## Asset Register

-An Asset Register, also known as a Fixed Asset Register or Property Register, is a document or database that records and maintains detailed information about an organization's fixed assets or property.
-It serves as a centralized repository for tracking, managing, and accounting for the assets owned by a company, institution, or individual.
+An Asset Register, alternatively referred to as a Fixed Asset Register or Property Register, is a record-keeping system or digital database that comprehensively documents and manages extensive particulars concerning an organization's fixed assets or property.
+It acts as a centralized hub to monitor, control, and account for the assets owned by a company.
+By utilizing the Asset Register, we can analyze and assess how the Portfolio to be acquired impacts the existing records within the register.